 Why Is My New Shelter Dog Scared in the Home?

 If you have recently adopted a dog from a shelter, you may already know that, in some cases, little is known about some of the dog's history.
-The dog could have been kept outdoors all day in a farm, could have been switched from one owner to another, or unfortunately, as in some cases, the dog may have been neglected or even abused.
-Following are some possible reasons as to why a dog may be slightly fearful or terrorized of living indoors.
+The dog could have been kept outdoors all day in a farm, could have been switched from one owner to another, or, unfortunately, the dog may have been neglected or even abused.
+The following are some possible reasons as to why a dog may be slightly fearful or terrorized of living indoors.

 Your New Dog Never Lived in a Home Before

 If your dog has never lived in a home before, adjusting to an indoor environment, may require time.
 Some dogs take several days, others take weeks, some even months.
 To a new dog, there are many things happening all at once: he has to get used to new sights, new smells, new noises, and new people touching him.
 This can be overwhelming and intimidating.